AkshatJawne/jLang/README.md

 # jLang Compiler

-jLang is a simple programming language designed as an introduction for me to compiler construction.
-It features an easy-to-understand syntax as follows:
+jLang is a simple programming language that I created, it features an easy-to-understand syntax as follows:

 ```text
 term = <input> | variable | literal